energysystemmodels/Enerallt/README.md

 2. Modelling of hourly district heating (DH) demand and supply, and the operation of combined heat adn power (CHP) plants in both electricity and DH systems

-3. Electricity market clearance based on the day-ahead planning horizon for up to 365 days, and represnting the adaptative strategies of some of power producers, where they adjust their future bids based on the outcome of the market in the past runs, i.e., assuming a limited foresight.
+3. Electricity market clearance based on the day-ahead planning horizon for up to 365 days.
+The adaptative strategies of some of power producers is modeled; i.e., these producers adjust their future bids based on the outcome of the market in the past runs, assuming a limited foresight.

-4. Hence, the model is doesn't seek to find the optimal solution for a yearlong period benefiting from a perfect foresight.
-The model can be used to investigate the most probable operation and outcome an nternational power market, when there exists no central planning.
+Hence, the model doesn't seek to find the optimal solution for a yearlong period benefiting from a perfect foresight.
+The model can be used to investigate the most probable operation and outcome of an nternational power market, when there exists no central planning.

 # For more information, please refer to:
 1- Zakeri B., Virasjoki V., Syri S., Connolly D., Mathiesen B.V., Welsch M., Impact of Germany’s Energy Transition on the Nordic power market – A market-based multi-region energy system model, Energy, Vol 115 (part 3), PP 1640-1662, 2016. [direct link](https://doi.org/10.1016/j.energy.2016.07.083)